mas7/mern-exercise-tracker/Steps.md

 - Created the express server and started it
 - Connect to MongoDB Atlas
-- Creating user model schema
+- Creating user model schema & exercise
+- Will create api end point so we can make CRUD operations
+- Created the Create and Read api end points routes for users and exercise